-In 2017, there were six DUI-related fatalities in Hemet, which is more than there were in Oakland, a city with nearly five times as many residents.
+In 2017, there were six DUI-related fatalities in Hemet—more than there were in Oakland, a city nearly five times larger.
 In that same year, nearby San Jacinto had zero fatalities resulting from DUIs.

 4.60 DUI deaths per 100,000 residents

-From 2015 to 2017, there were 48 DUI-related fatalities in Bakersfield—the fifth most of any city in California during that time, despite it having only the ninth-highest population.
+From 2015 to 2017, there were 48 DUI-related fatalities in Bakersfield—the fifth most of any city in California during that time.
+That's despite it having only the ninth-highest population.
 Bakersfield's DUI fatality rate is nearly two times that of the California average for the large cities we surveyed.